gwdetchar/seismon/docs/earthquake_analysis.rst

 2. run PuTTY.exe
 3. Inside hostname textbox type: albert.einstein@ssh.ligo.org
 4. Then click open in the bottom right corner
+5. In the terminal that just opened up, it will ask you for your ligo password, on the first time it will ask you to confirm that you wish to connect.
+Just click yes.
+Type in your password.
+6. Then use the key prompts to get to CIT
+7. Then pick one of the servers, it's recommended to pick pcdev-1,2 or 3(although at time of writing, 2 is still down for upgrades)
+8. You're all set to move onto the next part of the guide.

 .. _PuTTY: https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe